 The Innovation Fund is one of the world’s largest funding programmes for the demonstration of innovative low-carbon technologies.
 The funding originates from credits of the Emission Trading Scheme (ETS).
 It focusses, among others, on innovative technologies and processes in energy-intensive industries, including products substituting carbon-intensive ones and on innovative renewable energy generation.
 The Innovation Fund can be seen as one of the key funding instruments for delivering the EU’s economy-wide commitments under the Paris Agreement and supporting the European Commission’s strategic vision of a climate-neutral Europe by 2050.
-Between 2020 – 2030, EUR 10 billion will be available to invest in the European Union’s climate neutral future.
-The Innovation Fund’s first call for proposals is open until October 29th 2020.
+Between 2020 – 2030, around EUR 10 billion will be available to invest in the European Union’s climate neutral future.

 What is the relevance for Circular Cities?